the-harshitha-pande/PYTHON/README.md

 ## 🎯 Goal
 Turning raw data into meaningful stories with Python

 ✨ Thanks for visiting my learning journey!
-Stay tuned for more projects and progress 🌸
+Stay tuned for more progress